Necropolis: Atlanta: Reception and legacy

 Necropolis: Atlanta was critically well received: the French game magazine Casus Belli described it in 1996 as one of four Wraith: The Oblivion supplements particularly worth reading, along with Dark Reflections: Spectres, Haunts, and The Hierarchy.
 The Danish Rollespilsmagasinet Fønix similarly described it as the most important and useful Wraith: The Oblivion book, for its coverage of a major Wraith location, and as something that shows what White Wolf Publishing is good at.

 Critics liked the book's setting, with Rollespilsmagasinet Fønix praising the thoroughness of the coverage of Atlanta and the descriptions of the supernatural inhabitants and history, while Casus Belli thought it was a good setting sourcebook in the style of Vampire: The Masquerade's By Night series of city books, and that it gives readers a good sense of what a necropolis can look like.
 The atmosphere and style were also well received: the Italian magazine Computer + Videogiochi liked the dark tone, and Rollespilsmagasinet Fønix found the gothic style and laid-back atmosphere appealing.
 The book was also praised for its cross-over potential between different World of Darkness games due to its coverage of an Atlanta vampire community and its compatibility with the other games in the series; Rollespilsmagasinet Fønix wished to see that type of cross-over possibility more often in World of Darkness books.

-The book's cover art was influential on game designer Shane Lacy Hensley: when Brom was painting it at Gen Con '94, Hensley saw his work on it, and the horror of the Confederate vampire depicted left such an impression on him that he kept thinking about it throughout his fourteen-hour drive home from the convention, as he began to envision a game about zombies and cowboys.
+The book's cover art was influential on game designer Shane Lacy Hensley: he saw Brom painting it at Gen Con '94, and the horror of the Confederate vampire depicted left such an impression on him that he kept thinking about it throughout his fourteen-hour drive home from the convention, as he began to envision a game about zombies and cowboys.
 He wrote a draft based on the concept, which eventually became the Western game Deadlands.
-This was released in 1996 as Pinnacle Entertainment Group's first role-playing game, and also featured cover art by Brom.
+Pinnacle Entertainment Group released it in 1996 as its first role-playing game, and also used cover art by Brom.